This post is also available in: German

 Business people invest first in order to generate income.
 You’ve paid for to rent rooms for rehearsal, instruments, and equipment, as well as the recording studio, album production, merchandise etc. In addition, the performances cost you fuel money and rental fees for tour bus and possibly even backline.
 Unfortunately, it does not stop there.
 Now, you have to promote your product through advertising which means presenting your product to as many people as possible.

-I always get requests for performances by completely unknown bands.
-They tell me that, “we only need enough money to cover our expenses”, which includes fees for booking a tour bus and fuel costs.
+All the time I get requests for performances by completely unknown bands.
+They tell me “we only need enough money to cover our expenses”, which includes fees for booking a tour bus and fuel costs.
 They, however, do not realize that these figures are already quite high and that they are making unrealistic claims.
 It is not enough to produce a product (like a live show) and then just expect people to buy it (pay for tickets).

 You have to bite the bullet in the beginning, play live as often as you can, and unfortunately lose out.
 You shouldn’t sell yourself below value, but at the very beginning of your career, you just don’t have any (financial) value.
 In the beginning, it may, therefore, make sense to give away albums and to perform for little to no money.
 These are, so to speak, “introductory prices” for your new product.
 Once your product is established, you can ask for reasonable money.